Vinny Nittoli: Seattle Mariners

 Nittoli was drafted by the Seattle Mariners in the 25th round, 741st overall, of the 2014 Major League Baseball draft out of Xavier University.
 He made his professional debut with the Low-A Everett AquaSox, pitching to a 4.03 ERA in 12 appearances.
-The next year, Nittoli played for the AZL Mariners, posting a 3.60 ERA with 7 strikeouts in 10.0 innings pitched.
-He split the 2016 season between the Single-A Clinton LumberKings and the High-A Bakersfield Blaze, accumulating a 5-5 record and 3.88 ERA in 40 appearances between the two teams.
+The next year, Nittoli played for the Arizona League Mariners, posting a 3.60 ERA with 7 strikeouts in 10.0 innings pitched.
+He split the 2016 season between the Single-A Clinton LumberKings and the High-A Bakersfield Blaze, accumulating a 5–5 record and 3.88 ERA in 40 appearances between the two teams.
 On April 14, 2017, Nittoli was released by the Mariners organization.

 St. Paul Saints

 After his release from the Mariners organization, Nittoli's father's friend referred him to former teammate George Tsamis, who was the manager of the St. Paul Saints of the American Association of Independent Professional Baseball at the time.
 After a phone call with Tsamis, Nittoli signed with the Saints.
-In 34 games out of the bullpen in 2017, Nittoli recorded a 2-3 record and 3.33 ERA with 55 strikeouts in 46.0 innings of work.
-In 2018, Nittoli converted to a starter, and pitched to a 3-2 record and 3.21 ERA in 5 starts for the Saints, striking out 38 in 28.0 innings.
+In 34 games out of the bullpen in 2017, Nittoli recorded a 2–3 record and 3.33 ERA with 55 strikeouts in 46.0 innings of work.
+In 2018, Nittoli converted to a starter, and pitched to a 3–2 record and 3.21 ERA in 5 starts for the Saints, striking out 38 in 28.0 innings.

 Arizona Diamondbacks

 On December 13, 2018, Nittoli signed a minor league contract with the Arizona Diamondbacks organization that included an invitation to Spring Training.
 He did not make the club and was assigned to the Triple-A Reno Aces to begin the 2019 season.
-Nittoli struggled to an 0-4 record and 9.50 ERA in 5 games before being released on May 11, 2019.
+Nittoli struggled to an 0–4 record and 9.50 ERA in 5 games before being released on May 11, 2019.